-Describe how to construct and light a campfire.
+Explain how you use the elements of the fire tetrahedron to light a campfire.

-Explain the value of an emergency blanket or a plastic bag in a survival situtation.
+Explain the value of an emergency blanket or a plastic bag in a survival situation.

 Describe how to make yourself most visible to an aircraft.

 Describe how to a signal an aircraft that you are in distress